osm2pgsql-dev/osm2pgsql-website/_manual-v2/08-middle.md

 `--middle-way-node-index-id-shift`.
 Values between about 3 and 6 might make sense, from some tests it looks like 5 is a good value.

-To completely disable the bucket index and create an index compatible with earlier versions of osm2pgsql, use `--middle-way-node-index-id-shift=0`.
+To completely disable the bucket index use `--middle-way-node-index-id-shift=0`.

 ### Middle Command Line Options

 {% include_relative options/middle.md %}